 The GBA remake of Shining Force has its magic coming from hyper-advanced Kill Sats in orbit around the world.
 In fact, one of the main hero's abilities is to fire down an ion cannon blast.

-In Ōkami, Waka seems to have access to some sort of Magitek (the lightsaber flute suggests as much, at least), but it suggests that Science Is Bad in that The God of Darkness is suggested to be the source of all technology.
+In Ōkami, the Moon Tribe, such as Waka, seems to have access to some sort of Magitek (the lightsaber flute suggests as much, at least), but it suggests that Science Is Bad in that The God of Darkness is suggested to be the source of all technology.

 The Hack and Slay MMORPG Phantasy Star Online features 'normal' highly advanced technology as well as so called disks, which can be used to learn magic